biojs/biojs/README.md

 ### 3.8.
 How can I report defective components?

-Either open a github issue on thei repository or use [io-ratings]https://github.com/biojs/io-ratings).
+Either open an issue in their repository or use [io-ratings](https://github.com/biojs/io-ratings).

 4. Support
 ----------